MsCrieky/Blog_PP4/Testing.md

 ### Unresolved Bug

+####

+* On the Funfacts page the text size differs on a few posts.
+I have corrected this in the admin editor but it seems to be living its own life and decides what it want to portray.

 #### Error in signup page

 * In the html report I got "Error: End tag p implied, but there were open elements" I looked in the actual signup.html but the error was not from there, it is in a form which I can not find.